-Chevrolet Malibu owners have reported 20 problems linked to ignition module (under the electrical system category).
+Chevrolet Malibu owners have reported 23 problems related to ignition module (under the electrical system category).

-The vehicle involved is a 2012 Chevrolet Malibu.
 While driving on a state highway, I had a number of functions stop working.
 The problem could come and go for a week before it happened on all ignition cycles.
 Note, the problem could even come and go on 1 ignition cycle.
 The following stopped working: windshield wipers, heated seats, power windows/sunroof, power doors, power mirrors, blue tooth interface, dome lights and mirror / compass.
 Dealer has replaced body control module and vpm.
 Fixes seem to work for approximately 10-12 weeks before issues resurface.
-This ignition module problem happened on Jun.
-20, 2012.

 See all problems of the 2012 Chevrolet Malibu.